-Fig. 12.
-Packet loss vs. interference-affected channels (%) in scenario 1.
+Fig. 4.3: Packet loss vs. interference-affected channels (%) in scenario 1.

-(experienced by the UDP packets) is shown in Fig. 13.
-Note that the interference-affected channels were distributed to the three slaves uniformly.
-When all the channels were clear and the QSD-PR and RR were applied the same R-SAR scheme, we can see that the end-to-end delay of QSD-PR is lower than that of RR.
-This is because the three data flows did not have equal data rates and resulted in the wastage of slots in the RR.
-We can also see that the QSD-PR with CSD-SAR or R-SAR (DM) scheme can achieve very low end-to-end delay even when all the channels were interference affected because the QSD-PR can use the Good periods of the channels (according to the receiving frequency table) to transmit DM packets and guarantee low end-to-end delay.
+Without loss of generality, we only analyze the simulation results for slave 1.
+The slave 1's end-to-end delay (experienced by the UDP packets) is shown in Fig. 4.4.
+Note that the interference-affected channels were distributed to the 3 slaves uniformly.
+When all the channels were clear and the QSD-PR and RR were applied the same R-SAR scheme, we can see that the end-to-end delay of QSD-PR is lower than RR.
+This is because the three data flows did not have equal data rates and resulted in the wastage of slots in RR.
+We can also see that the QSD-PR with CSD-SAR or R-SAR (DM) scheme can achieve very low end-to-end delay even when all the channels were interference-affected because the QSD-PR can use the Good periods of the channels (according to the receiving frequency table) to transmit DM packets and guarantee low end-to-end delay.